 Proudly serving the Gainesville community since 1987.

 Gum disease also called periodontitis and periodontal disease is a relatively common infection of the tissues that hold the teeth into place.
 Nearly 50% of the adult population in the United States of America is suffering from some form of periodontal disease.
 This can include occasional bleeding, gum recession around teeth, bone loss, mobility, and tooth loss.
 Gum disease is caused by bacteria in the mouth which produces plaque and your body’s inflammatory response.
 Without proper home care and regular maintenance cleanings to remove plaque and tartar, the disease can progress.
 The longer tartar sits in the mouth, the more harmful and destructive it becomes to the jaw bone, gums, and gum tissue.

-Different treatments are available from your periodontist in Gainesville, FL, depending on the severity of the gum disease.
-It is important to treat active periodontal disease through deep cleanings or alternative periodontal treatments prior to entering maintenance care.
+Different general dentistry treatments are available from your periodontist in Gainesville, FL, depending on the severity of your gum disease.
+It is important to treat active periodontal disease through deep teeth cleanings or alternative periodontal treatments prior to entering maintenance care.
 Many patients with chronic periodontal disease are seen in combination with a periodontist, sometimes alternating care.
-At these maintenance appointments, we will evaluate the health of your bone and tissue, verify the disease is not progressing and continue to closely monitor.
-We see these patients 3-4X a year for cleanings.
+At maintenance appointments, we will evaluate the health of your bone and tissue, verify the disease is not progressing, and continue to closely monitor.
+We see these patients for at least three appointments each year for cleanings.
 Contact Van Dyke General and Implant Dentistry to book an appointment with a dentist in Gainesville.

-Gum disease, also called periodontal disease, is a serious infection that can leave you with bad breath, tooth decay and even an increased risk of stroke and heart disease, among other serious health issues.
+Gum disease, also called periodontal disease, is a serious infection that can leave you with bad breath, tooth decay, and even an increased risk of stroke and heart disease, among other serious health issues.
 There are multiple periodontitis stages through which the condition progresses, from mild cases that are often responsive to treatment to severe cases that may result in tooth loss.
 At its earliest stages, gum disease is known as simple gingivitis.
 It’s a compound problem that worsens over time as plaque builds up on your teeth.
 This plaque buildup erodes away the soft tissue of the gums that hold your teeth in place.
-It’s best to resolve the issue before it becomes chronic periodontitis or you need emergency dental care or an emergency dentist.
+It’s best to resolve the issue before it becomes chronic periodontitis or you need emergency dental care from a Gainesville dentist.
+Contact our office today!

 There are numerous bacteria naturally found in the mouth.
-However, the growth and spread of certain bacteria on teeth, gums, and the tongue due to poor oral care can create persistent bad breath.
+However, the growth and spread of certain bacteria on teeth, gums, and the tongue due to poor oral care can create persistent bad breath or halitosis.

 Gum disease can destroy the periodontal ligaments (connective tissues) and alveolar bones in the mouth.
 These structures hold the teeth in place and prevent them from shifting or coming loose.
 Losing these structures often results in tooth loss.